 The Yang brothers and their parents were being investigated by the IRS for tax fraud related to the family’s China Buffet Restaurant.
 You Bin Yang was living with his parents when he called the local police to report that his house was burglarized.
-The burglars had taken $2,500 from his parents bedroom and a DVD player from You Bin’s bedroom.
+The burglars had taken $2,500 from his parent’s bedroom and a DVD player from You Bin’s bedroom.

-During the burglary investigation the local police evidence technician discovered five unsealed notebooks on You Bin’s parents bedroom dresser.
+During the burglary investigation, the local police evidence technician discovered five unsealed notebooks on You Bin’s parent’s bedroom dresser.
 Three of the notebooks had a year inscribed on the cover.
 The evidence technician obtained You Bin’s permission to take the notebooks so that the technician could process them for fingerprints.

 You Bin subsequently contacted the police to see if he could pick up the notebooks.
-The police officer, who knew of the IRS tax fraud investigation, then examined the contents of the notebooks and discovered that they appeared to be the Yang family financial records.
+The police officer, who knew of an IRS tax fraud investigation, examined the contents of the notebooks and discovered that they appeared to be the Yang family’s financial records.
 They were written in Chinese.